 The 9-Step program is easy and covers what to do both at home and then on your block in the first 60 minutes after disaster strikes.
 Practicing makes it even easier.

 The “Map Your Neighborhood” program was developed by LuAn Johnson, PhD of Prep Connect, Inc. It is endorsed and promoted by the American Red Cross.
 The program is in use throughout the US and was rolled out as the key tool of the “Ready Your LA Neighborhood” program.
 Map Your Neighborhood is also being integrated into the Los Angeles CERT Battalion 2 Master Plan.
 MYN is designed to bridge Community Emergency Response Team training (CERT) and individual preparedness.

-MYN is implemented through an interactive meeting with 10-20 neighbors in one of their homes.
+MYN is implemented through an interactive meeting with 10-20 neighbors in one of their homes (or can be set up as a virtual meeting).
 A 9-step program is clearly laid out through informational videos that are watched and paused to develop simple maps and lists on the spot.

 Everyone leaves with a custom booklet to keep under the bed for emergencies.
 The entire process takes only about 2 1/2 hours and participants leave both more prepared and better knowing their neighbors.